JimmyJ-D/Module-11-UFO/README.md

 ## Overview and Parameters

-In this module we are asked to build a dynamic table using JavaScript and create a functional web site using HTML.
+In this module we are asked to build a dynamic table using JavaScript and create a functional website using HTML.
 The design of the web site is to query a catalog of UFO sighting in a static database.

 ## Results: